uppsaladatavetare/datavetenskap.nu/content/english/q-plus.md

 You can also find Q+ on instagram, [@qplusuu](https://www.instagram.com/qplusuu/).

-If you have any questions or concerns, feel free to email *Israa Aly Abdou*, *Klara Hugo* & *My Lindenius* at qplus@it.uu.se.
+If you have any questions or concerns, feel free to email *Maria Eriksson* & *Tova Radhe* at qplus@it.uu.se